Football's Next Star: After the show

 After his 6-month professional contract at Inter Milan came to an end Ben Greenhalgh was released from their academy and signed for Non-League football clubs Welling United, before joining Maidstone United and Ebbsfleet United.
 In June 2013 he transferred to Scottish club Inverness Caledonian Thistle, making his Scottish Premiership debut in a 2–0 win at home to Heart of Midlothian on 31 August.
-The most successful player has been Connor Smith who is on the books at Yeovil Town.
+The most successful player has been Connor Smith who has played league football with Watford, Plymouth Argyle & Yeovil Town.